imaytec/imaytec.github.io/about.md

 permalink: /about/
 ---

-We are IMAYTEC a company of technology and researching.
-We are building our own website and it is comming soon.
-We are very sorry for the apologies!
+We are IMAYTEC, a tech and research company.
+Our website is under construction and it is coming soon.
+We are sorry for the inconveniences.